Dan + Shay: 2018: Dan + Shay

-2019–present: Good Things
+2019–2023: Good Things

 From February to April, the duo went on their 2019 Dan + Shay Tour.
-On March 27, 2019, it was announced that the duo would join Shawn Mendes in Australian and New Zealand on his 2019 tour.
-On October 4, 2019, they released "10,000 Hours", a collaboration with Canadian singer-songwriter Justin Bieber, after his and Hailey Bieber's wedding in South Carolina on September 30, 2019.
+On March 27, 2019, it was announced that the duo would join Shawn Mendes in Australia and New Zealand on his 2019 tour.
+On October 4, 2019, they released "10,000 Hours", a collaboration with Canadian singer Justin Bieber, after his and Hailey Bieber's wedding in South Carolina four days before.
 The song debuted at number 4 on the Billboard Hot 100 and also won the Grammy Award for Best Country Duo/Group Performance.
 The duo co-wrote Eric Ethridge's 2020 single "Dream Girl".
 From June to September 2019, the duo supported Florida Georgia Line on their Can't Say I Ain't Country Tour.
 In October 2019, the duo announced their Dan + Shay The (Arena) Tour originally set to start in March 2020.
 The Band Camino and Ingrid Andress were announced as opening acts.
 On March 12, 2020, after performing in Columbus, the duo announced the tour would be postponed to summer and fall 2020.
 Dates were postponed again to 2021, which also led to some cancellations after they were unable to reschedule from 2020 postponements.
 On July 31, 2020, the duo released the second single from the album, "I Should Probably Go to Bed".
 On February 5, 2021, they released the third single from the album, "Glad You Exist".
 On July 16, 2021, the duo announced their fourth album Good Things while releasing the album's title track "Good Things" as a single and revealing the album's release date of August 13, 2021.
 On August 16, 2021, "Steal My Love" was released as the album's fourth single.
 In August 2021, the duo collaborated with Carrie Underwood on a cover of "Only Us" from Dear Evan Hansen, which they recorded for the soundtrack album of the musical's 2021 film adaptation.
 It was released as a single on September 3, 2021.
 On November 2, 2021, the duo revealed they had to cancel two shows, in Orlando and Atlanta, on their Dan + Shay The (Arena) Tour due to a positive COVID-19 test within their touring camp.
 On July 18, 2022, "You" was released as the album's fifth single.
+On March 31, 2023, Dan + Shay were featured on the single "That's Not How This Works" by American singer-songwriter Charlie Puth, which was their first song to be featured on.